danielbentes/uim-protocol/unified-intent-mediator-api-specification.md

 1. **Policy Retrieval and Agreement**:
    1. AI-Agent retrieves the ODRL policy from the specified endpoint.
-   2. AI-Agent digitally signs the policy using its private key and sends it to the web service.
+   2. AI-Agent digitally signs the policy using its private key and sends it to the web service alongside it's public key to request a PAT.
 2. **PAT Issuance**:
    1. Web service verifies the AI-Agent’s signature and agreement.
    2. Web service issues a PAT, which includes the agreed policy details, permissions, and a validity period.